-In the present day, customers do not take a linear shopping journey anymore.
-They engage with sellers on multiple channels, such as they go to the website, make orders online, and pick up products in-store.
-That being so, it is challenging for store owners to actively engage with clients through various platforms.
-The article will provide you the most useful tips for omnichannel engagement.
+Currently, customers do not take a linear shopping journey anymore.
+They engage with sellers on multiple channels, such as going to the website, making orders online, and picking up products in-store.
+That being so, it is challenging for store owners to engage with clients through various platforms actively.
+The article will provide you with the most useful tips for omnichannel customer engagement.

 Have you reached the 5000th registered user on your site?
 When your store reaches significant milestones, let’s celebrate these events with your customers.
 Try to make them feel like they have contributed to your success.